Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Introduction

 Here the Picard group is equipped with the restriction of the Beauville--Bogomolov quadratic form. \end{conjecture}

-As a special case, if we fix the number field $K$ in \eqref{eq:pic-bound}, the finiteness of isometry classes in \eqref{eq:pic-bound} can be regarded as a strengthening of the Bombieri--Lang conjecture for moduli spaces of lattice-polarized hyper-K\"ahler varieties, which predicts that the $K$-rational points in a moduli space $\scF$ of lattice-polarized hyper-K\"ahler varieties are contained in the Noether--Lefschetz loci if $\scF$ is of ``sufficiently" general type.
+As a special case, if we fix the number field $K$ in \eqref{eq:pic-bound}, the finiteness of isometry classes in \eqref{eq:pic-bound} can be regarded as a strengthening of the Bombieri--Lang conjecture for moduli spaces of lattice-polarized hyper-Kähler varieties, which predicts that the $K$-rational points in a moduli space $\scF$ of lattice-polarized hyper-Kähler varieties are contained in the Noether--Lefschetz loci if $\scF$ is of ``sufficiently" general type.

 One could also speculate the more ambitious form without the restriction on deformation type.
 In the case of K3 surfaces, Conjecture \ref{conj:fin-ns} has been confirmed for K3 surfaces of CM type by Orr--Skorobogatov in \cite[Corollary B.1]{OrrSkorobogatov}.
 In fact, they proved the following stronger result \cite[Theorem B]{OrrSkorobogatov}: